Posting to DalSpace

 - Using common, popular file formats will help.

-- Web pages with no other linking pages can be submitted as a single file.
+Web pages with no other linking pages can be submitted as a single file.
 When submitting a multi-page web site, you will have to indicate which file is the main or home page.
 Current policy requires all the linked pages of a web site to be part of the DalSpace submission to guarantee continued access to the whole web site.
 In addition, all links to web pages included in the submission must be "relative links."
 A "relative link" is the name of the linked file (e.g. test.jpg) as opposed to a full link (e.g. http://www.library.dal.ca/images/test.jpg).
 DalSpace software assumes that all web pages are located at the same DalSpace "address".
-So, you may have to adjust the links in your web pages before submitting them.
+You may have to adjust the links in your web pages before submitting them.